Interview with the Vampire (TV series): Season 1

-On the review aggregator Rotten Tomatoes, 98% of 83 critics gave the first season a positive review, with an average rating of 8.15/10.
+On the review aggregator Rotten Tomatoes, 98% of 85 critics gave the first season a positive review, with an average rating of 8.15 out of 10.
 The website's critics consensus reads, "With a playful tone and an expansive sweep that allows Anne Rice's gothic opus to mull like a chalice of blood, Interview with the Vampire puts a stake through concerns that this story couldn't be successfully resurrected."
-Metacritic assigned it a weighted average score of 80 out of 100 based on 30 critics.
+Metacritic assigned it a weighted average score of 81 out of 100 based on 31 critics.

 Allison Piccuro of TV Guide gave the season a score of 8.9 out of 10, writing that it "successfully breathe[d] new life into an old story" by not being overly reliant on the original material, as many adaptations are.
 Judy Berman of Time named Interview "the season's best fantasy franchise reboot", despite House of the Dragon and The Rings of Power debuting in the same period.
 According Matthew Gilbert of The Boston Globe, the show alter[ed] specifics of the novel's story line in ways that wind up working spectacularly well," which might surprise fans of the book and frustrate purists.
 Jenna Scherer, writing for The A.V.
 Club, opined that the changes added "fascinating depths" to Louis and allowed the show to explore themes, such as race, sexuality, and history.
 Giving the series an "A-", she also attributed its success to the show's "gothic melodrama vibe", adding that it had the appeal of Rice's work, which is "smart, thoughtful writing with a heaping helping of Harlequin paperback camp".
 Brian Tallerico from The Playlist noted how the show found a balance between "the Southern Gothic escapism of something like True Blood with the rich cultural commentary of Hannibal".
 In an article highlighting race change in TV adaptations, Kelly Lawler for USA Today stated that Interview is "a story that is very Black and very gay, and it never feels like either of these choices is tokenism".
 Meanwhile, on the change to the framing device through Daniel Molloy, Darrin Franich for Entertainment Weekly opined that "there's a legacy-sequel quality to [it], a sense that all parties need to re-examine their lore".
 He gave the show a grade of "B".